li-stony/lz_src/README.md

+This project not used.
+That I didn't delete it is some codes runs on some virtual machine using it.
+***

 # LZ_SRC
 I have move all my source codes under one repository.
 Because the repositories grow quickly.
 I can't suffer that.